BritishGeologicalSurvey/VIGIL/README.md

   -D DOMAIN [DOMAIN ...], --domain DOMAIN [DOMAIN ...]
                         Coordinates type (UTM/GEO), coordinates
                         (latitude/northing, longitude/easting) of the bottom
-                        left corner and top right corner of the domain -SEM SOURCE_EMISSION, --source_emission SOURCE_EMISSION
+                        left corner and top right corner of the domain (comma separated values) -SEM SOURCE_EMISSION, --source_emission SOURCE_EMISSION
                         Source emission rate [kg/s].
 If specified, it is assigned to all the sources in the domain